When Heather Johnston says she loves the University of Toronto you know it is heartfelt – her family has been attending U of T for five generations.

 Johnston (BA, 1992, Peace and Conflict Studies) is President and CEO of Dignitas International, a medical and research organization dedicated to transforming patient health and health care systems for the most vulnerable people.
 It was founded in 2004 by U of T’s Dr. James Orbinski and James Fraser, both formerly of Doctors Without Borders.

 Born in Pembroke, Ont., Johnston said in an interview she has a "strong Victoria College connection" given that so many members of her family attended.

-“I am a big city person and U of T opened up so many options for me.
-The world opens up to you” interacting with people with from around the globe who have so many different ideas about life.
+"I am a big city person and U of T opened up so many options for me.
+The world opens up to you," she says, as students interact with people with from around the globe who have so many different ideas about life.

 Her international experience started when she took part in a Rotary Club exchange to South Africa in 1986, living with different families.